 Meet the expertly trained Albany plastic surgeons at The Plastic Surgery Group, serving the Schenectady, Saratoga Springs, Utica, and Albany area of New York.Learn More Request Your Consultation

-In most cases, eyelid surgery takes a couple of hours and is usually performed as an outpatient procedure with local anesthesia and calming relaxants.
+Our plastic surgeons usually perform eyelid surgery as an outpatient procedure with local anesthesia and calming relaxants.
+In most cases, the surgery takes only about an hour to complete.
 You may feel a little pressure during the procedure, but for the most part you will be quite relaxed and comfortable.

-After your eyelid surgery, you may have a dressing over your eyes and some type of soothing ointment.
+After your eyelid surgery, you may have some type of soothing ointment on your eyelids and a dressing over your eyes.
 You may experience some discomfort, but it is usually not long lasting and can be controlled with prescription medication.

 Most of the time, eyelid surgery is considered elective cosmetic surgery and is therefore not covered by most health plans.
 However, there are cases when eyelid surgery may be paid for by your insurance if it is considered a benefit to your vision.
 Discuss this with your plastic surgeon and with your health insurance provider.